Halle Berry Shows Cleavage In A Strappy White Swimsuit

 “A vacation sounds nice right about now!” exclaimed a supporter.

-The beauty didn’t reveal additional details about her whereabouts besides that it’s somewhere with nice sunny weather.
+The beauty didn’t reveal additional details about her whereabouts, besides that it is somewhere with nice sunny weather.

 The bombshell sometimes posts revealing photos of her figure, and in addition to the photo from today, she showed off her cleavage on February 7.
 That time, she wore a top that left her chest on full display, with a neckline that plunged below her belly button.
 Halle was seemingly enjoying a workout as her hair and body gleamed with sweat.

 She wore red boxing gloves and posed facing the camera straight-on, her right hand raised into the air.